baadev/tonutils-ts/README.md

 - **Minimal dependencies**: Simple tools for stable blockchain interaction.

-- **Alternative light servers**: Automatically connects to other servers when TonApi fails, keeping your project running smoothly.
+- **Alternative light servers**: Automatically connects to other servers when the current one fails, keeping your project running smoothly.

 - **Easy to use**: No need to spend weeks learning.
 TonUtils has ready-made solutions so you can start building right away.